ArtOfCode-/concaten/CODE_STYLE.md

   something's implementation, include it only in the relevant source file, not the header.
 * Types should only have their own file if they're used by more than one other type, and aren't intrinsically tied to a certain type.
-If they don't deserve their own file, they should be forward-declared at most in the header, then defined in the source file, of their associated type.
+If either of these is not the case, it should be defined in the same header as its associated type.